Saklain-Tonmoy/Beego_Assignment/README.md

 export GOBIN="/home/yourpcname/go/bin"
 ```

-- After you’ve added this information to your profile, save and close the file.
-If you used nano, do so by pressing `CTRL+X`, then `Y`, and then `ENTER`.
+- After you’ve added this information to your profile, save and close the file by pressing `CTRL+X`, then `Y`, and then `ENTER`.

 #### step 6

 - After that type the follwing code and press `ENTER`
 ```
 source ~/.profile